 - Avoid foods that contain a lot of acids, such as tomatoes, tomato products, and oranges.

 - Avoid tight-fitting garments as they may squeeze the stomach, causing stomach acid to enter the esophagus.

 If acid reflux causes indigestion, then a keto diet may further complicate the matter.
 Acid reflux symptoms increase in frequency after consuming foods that are high in fat as they take longer to digest.

 To help manage indigestion during menstruation, try to control the fluctuation of hormones with the help of hormonal contraception.

+You may also take careful note of your symptoms, diet, and physical activity to determine triggers.
 Even though period symptoms can result in feeling quite sick, it is completely normal to have digestion issues during periods.

 Heartburn is characterized by a bitter taste in the mouth and throat along with a burning sensation in the lower portion of the chest.
 It occurs when the stomach acid goes to your food pipe.

 What is the difference between indigestion and food poisoning?